ani-per/storyboarder/README.md

 It automatically creates:

 * A roughly-formatted visual answerline document that contains both answerlines and slide-by-slide information for each visual question.
-* If `hybrid` is configured, a set of hybrid packets that contain any combination of written and visual questions, for convenient use by moderators using [Oligodendrocytes](https://github.com/hftf/oligodendrocytes).
+* If `hybrid` is configured, a set of hybrid packets that contain any combination of written and visual questions, for convenient use by moderators using [Oligodendrocytes](https://github.com/hftf/oligodendrocytes) or [MODAQ](https://github.com/alopezlago/MODAQ).

+> [!IMPORTANT]
+> The hybrid packet generation is compatible with both [Oligodendrocytes](https://github.com/hftf/oligodendrocytes) and [MODAQ](https://github.com/alopezlago/MODAQ).
+Although the process was originally designed to interface with Oligodendrocytes, based on preliminary testing, they also function properly with MODAQ.

 It requires: